-What does Run to the Hills mean?
+What do you think Run to the Hills means?

 Iron Maiden: Run to the Hills Meaning